 STEP TWO – Make the Filling

-- Toss the peaches with the lemon juice and sugar and place them in the pie dish.
+- In the pie dish, toss the peaches with the lemon juice and sugar.

 STEP THREE – Make the Topping

-- Mix together the sugar, flour, baking soda, baking powder, and sea salt.
+- In the medium bowl, combine the flour, sugar, baking powder, baking soda, and salt.

-- Cut the butter into small pieces and mix into the dry ingredients using your fingers or two knives until they resemble coarse crumbs.
+- Cut the butter into small pieces and use your fingers to incorporate into the dry ingredients until the texture resembles coarse crumbs.

-- Bake for 40-45 minutes until the cobbler is browned and bubbly.
+- Bake for 40-45 minutes until browned and bubbly.

 STEP FIVE – Make the Whipped Cream

-- Top the cobbler with the whipped cream and enjoy!
+- Top the cobbler with a dollop of whipped cream.

 Exchanges: 2 starch, 1 fruit, 1 fat